rancher/docs/content/rancher/v2.x/en/installation/air-gap/prepare-nodes/_index.md

 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)

-### 1. Provision three air gapped Linux hosts according to our requirements
+### A. Provision three air gapped Linux hosts according to our requirements

 These hosts will be disconnected from the internet, but require being able to connect with your private registry.

 View hardware and software requirements for each of your cluster nodes in [Requirements]({{< baseurl >}}/rancher/v2.x/en/installation/requirements).

-### 2. Set up your Load Balancer
+### B. Set up your Load Balancer

 When setting up the Kubernetes cluster that will run the Rancher server components, an Ingress controller pod will be deployed on each of your nodes.
 The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher server.